Our most frequently asked questions are listed here. If you don't find the answer you're looking for, please contact us at email@example.com

-Atlanta Junior Roller Derby is open to girls of all skill levels, aged 8-17 years, that are interested in learning the sport of roller derby and working on skating and derby skills.
-We encourage skaters to sign up after they are comfortable on skates so we get to jump right into the game of roller derby without worrying about learning how to skate.
+Atlanta Junior Roller Derby is open to girls of all skill levels, aged 8-18 years, that are interested in learning the sport of roller derby and working on skating and roller derby skills.
+We encourage skaters to skate as much as possible before the season starts so they can get right into the game.

 What should I wear to practice?

 The best clothes to wear during practice are somewhat form-fitting (no jogging or yoga pants) so as not to get caught in skates.
 If shorts are worn, leggings are highly encouraged to keep skaters from getting the dreaded “rink rash,” which happens when skaters slide on the concrete practice surface.
 This also helps keep skin from picking up dirt and other floor gunk.

 Most skaters wear shorts, leggings or tights, socks, and t-shirts or some combination thereof.
 Jeans are strongly discouraged.

 Where can I get my gear?